EvolEcolGroup/pastclim/cran-comments.md

-## This is a re-submission
+## This is a minor release
-DOI incorrectly started with doi.org/; they have all now been fixed and raised no issues with any check.
+It provides access to more paleoclimatic datasets, without major changes in functionality.

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)
+- R-hub linux (r-devel)
-- R-hub ubuntu-gcc-release (r-release)
+- R-hub macos (r-devel)
-- R-hub fedora-clang-devel (r-devel)
+- R-hub macos-arm64 (r-devel)
 - devtools::check_mac_release

 No NOTES on any environment.